Divya Bharti

 Divya Bharti (Note: There are numerous variant spellings of the name.
 These include Divya Bharati and Divya Bharathi.) (/hi/; 25 February 1974 – 5 April 1993) was an Indian actress who predominantly worked in Hindi and Telugu cinema.
-Known for her acting, vivacity and beauty, she was among the highest-paid actresses of her time.
+Known for her acting, vivacity and beauty, she was among the highest-paid Indian actresses of her time.
 She received a Filmfare Award and a Nandi Award for her performances.

 Bharti began her career as a teenager while working as a pin-up model.
 She made her acting debut with the Telugu film Bobbili Raja (1990), which was a blockbuster at the box office.
 She subsequently starred in successful Telugu films such as Assembly Rowdy (1991) and Rowdy Alludu (1991), establishing herself as a leading actress in the industry.
 She received the Nandi Special Jury Award for her performance in Chittemma Mogudu (1992), before transitioning to Hindi cinema with the action thriller Vishwatma (1992) and the action comedy Shola Aur Shabnam (1992).
 She solidified her position with the romantic drama Deewana (1992), which won her the Filmfare Award for Best Female Debut.

 On 5 April 1993, Bharti died at the age of 19 after falling from the balcony of her fifth-floor apartment in Bombay.
 The circumstances of her death led to various conspiracy theories, but it was officially ruled as an accidental fall.